Asian stocks mixed with traders sensitive to Omicron headlines

 Meanwhile, the OECD grouping of major industrialised nations warned the mutated strain threatens the global recovery and cut its growth outlook for this year.

-The disquiet on trading floors was evident in New York Wednesday when the announcement of the strain sent all three main indexes into the red, having spent most of the day in positive territory.
+The disquiet on trading floors was evident in New York Wednesday when the announcement of the strain in the United States sent all three main indexes into the red, having spent most of the day in positive territory.

-"The Omicron variant is the number one uncertainty facing the US economic outlook," Kim Mundy, of Commonwealth Bank of Australia, said.
+"The Omicron variant is the number one uncertainty facing the US economic outlook," Kim Mundy of the Commonwealth Bank of Australia said.

-Tokyo, Shanghai, Sydney, Singapore, Wellington and Jakarta all fell but Hong Kong, Seoul, Taipei and Manila rose.
+Tokyo, Shanghai, Sydney, Singapore, Wellington and Bangkok all fell but Hong Kong, Seoul, Taipei, Mumbai, Jakarta and Manila rose.

-Eyes will be on the latest meeting of OPEC and other major suppliers later in the day where they will discuss their plan to raise output each month to help quell prices, with the likely impact of Omicron on demand likely to be a major talking point.
+Eyes will be on the latest meeting of OPEC and other major oil suppliers later on Thursday as they discuss their plan to raise output each month to help quell prices, with the likely impact of Omicron on demand likely to be a major talking point.

 The grouping has already raised the possibility it will pause the increases, having been upset by a decision by the United States and other major consumers including China to release some of their own reserves.